tdurgasaranya/STA631.github.io/STA631Portfolio.md

 3. ***Conduct model selection for a set of candidate models***

 Example: For a sales inventory prediction project, I am developing models to forecast future products inventory.

 - So far, I have collected historical sales data and promotional information to train candidate models.

-I tried to fit a Linear Regression model on the training data and evaluated its performance on a validation set using error metrics like Mean Absolute Error.
+- I tried to fit a Linear Regression model on the training data and evaluated its performance on a validation set using error metrics like
+  Mean Absolute Error.

-- Going forward, I plan to train and evaluate additional models, like Random Forest, to compare against the Linear Regression approach.
-By systematically evaluating multiple models, I aim to determine the best statistical learning method for accurately forecasting inventory demand.
+- Going forward, I plan to train and evaluate additional models, like Random Forest, to compare against the Linear Regression approach. systematically evaluating multiple models, I aim to determine the best statistical learning method for accurately forecasting inventory demand.

 The additional steps to this project would be to: